Jingsai/stat-sketch/README.md

 ---

-## 🛡️ Privacy & Security
+## 🛡️ Data Privacy

-* **Secure API Handling**: This project uses Streamlit Secrets to manage LLM API keys.
-Keys are never stored in the repository or exposed to the user.
-* **Data Privacy**: Uploaded data is processed in-memory for the duration of your session and is not used to train the underlying AI models.
+* Uploaded data is processed in-memory for the duration of your session and is not used to train the underlying AI models.

----

-## 🌐 Deployment & Maintenance

-This app is hosted on **Streamlit Community Cloud**.
-To ensure high availability and bypass the 12-hour hibernation policy, it utilizes a custom GitHub Action that periodically pings the server to keep the instance "warm" and ready for visitors.

----

-*Developed with ❤️ by Jingsai.*

----

-### Pro-Tip for your GitHub Repo:

-Since you are removing the installation instructions, I recommend adding a **Screenshot** or a **GIF** of the app in action right under the "Live App" link.
-It makes the repository look much more professional and gives users an immediate preview of the UI.

-Would you like me to help you write a **GitHub Action** that automatically takes a screenshot of your app once a week to keep your README preview updated?